 Darrans Alpine Rock Climbing

 Darrans alpine rock is New Zealand’s mecca of multipitch and mountain rock climbing.
-A short drive from Milford Sound in the World Heritage Te Wāhipounamu and Fiordland National Park, the compact and rough granite of the Darransprovides an excellent climbing medium and a range of intermediate to advanced grades.
-Some routes involve exposed technical approaches or a multi-day tactics and bivying.
+A short drive from Milford Sound in the Te Wāhipounamu World Heritage Site and Fiordland National Park, the compact and rough granite of the Darrans provides a range of classic alpine rock routes in the intermediate to advanced grades.
+Some routes involve exposed, scrambling approaches or multi-day tactics and bivying.

 Darrans Alpine Rock Objectives